Practical guidance for supporting aging parents with dignity,

 before you truly need them.

-and strength needed to navigate this journey with both your head and
+grace and strength needed to navigate this journey with both your

 Common Questions About Supporting Aging Parents

-completely normal to feel a little lost sometimes.
-The good news is, you
+It's completely normal to feel a little lost sometimes.
+The good

 What if My Parents Refuse My Help?

-deep need to stay independent.
-Pushing for big, sweeping changes right
+their deep need to stay independent.
+Pushing for big, sweeping

-talk about them "needing help," try offering support for specific,
+serious talk about them "needing help," try offering support for

-everyday tasks.
-Something as simple as, "Hey, I'm running to the store,
+specific, everyday tasks.
+Something as simple as, "Hey, I'm running

-can I grab you anything?" feels much less threatening.
-Small, consistent
+to the store, can I grab you anything?" feels much less threatening.

 How Do I Talk to My Siblings About Sharing Responsibilities?

-adds a whole new layer of stress.
-The best starting point is to focus on
+it adds a whole new layer of stress.
+The best starting point is to

-what you all agree on: you love your parents and want them to be safe
+focus on what you all agree on: you love your parents and want them

-call or meeting, make a simple list of everything that needs doing—from
+the call or meeting, make a simple list of everything that needs

-paying bills and managing appointments to mowing the lawn.
+doing—from paying bills and managing appointments to mowing the

 Be flexible: Everyone has different skills,